 \section{Abstract}

-Recently,problem of stability of H-atom has been reported in extra-finite dimension,and found out that it is stable in extra-finite dimension of size,$R\leq\frac{a_0}{4}$,where,$a_0$ is the Bohr radius.Assuming that,the heavy flavoured mesons have also such stability controlled by the scale of coupling constant,we obtain corresponding QCD Bohr radius and it is found to be well within the present theoretical and experimental limit of higher dimension.We then study its consequences in their masses using effective string inspired potential model in higher dimension pursued by us.Within the uncertainty of masses of known Heavy Flavoured mesons the allowed range of extra dimension is $L\leq10^{-16}m$,which is well below the present theoretical and experimental limit,and far above the Planck length $\simeq1.5\times10^{-35}$ m. \\ \\ Keywords: Luscher term,compact extra dimension,QCD. \\ PACS Nos. :12.39.Jh,03.65.Ge,12.39.Pn.
+Recently,problem of stability of H-atom has been reported in extra-finite dimension,and found out that it is stable in extra-finite dimension of size,$R\leq\frac{a_0}{4}$,where,$a_0$ is the Bohr radius.
+Assuming that,the heavy flavoured mesons have also such stability controlled by the scale of coupling constant,we obtain corresponding QCD Bohr radius and it is found to be well within the present theoretical and experimental limit of higher dimension.
+We then study its consequences in their masses using effective string inspired potential model in higher dimension pursued by us.
+Our analysis suggests that an extra-dimension of size $0.007\times10^{-15}m\leq L\leq 0.13\times10^{-15}m $ can account for the masses of heavy flavoured mesons under study within their experimental uncertainty,without confinement effect.This range is well below the present theoretical and experimental limits on the size of extra-dimension. \\ \\ Keywords: Luscher term,compact extra dimension,QCD. \\ PACS Nos. :12.39.Jh,03.65.Ge,12.39.Pn.